 The Wilderness Basics Course is a hiking, camping and backpacking course offered once a year by the San Diego chapter of the Sierra Club.
-The WBC starts at the end of January and ends in April.
-We meet every Tuesday night from 7:00PM until 9:30PM for ten weeks at the Lawrence Family JCC in UTC.
+The WBC starts in January and ends in March/April.
+We meet every Tuesday night from 7:00PM until 9:30PM for ten weeks.

 On the Tuesday night classes we have a variety of lectures, demonstrations, videos, and PowerPoint presentations on all aspects of wilderness travel including such items as first aid, different types of equipment, insects, navigation, food preparation, large animal encounters, water filtering systems, staying warm, and weather, to name a few.

 We have scheduled day hikes up local trails Saturday and Sunday on the first weekend after the course starts.
 The main purpose of the day hike is to give you an idea of how physically fit you are in order to help you choose the appropriate camping trips for you.
 You will be timed and will be able to compare your time to the rest of the class by looking at a graph and seeing where you fit in.

 Approximately every other weekend, we will be heading out to different parts of the local deserts and mountains for our weekend camping trips.
 The first trip will be a Car Camp trip leaving Saturday morning and returning Sunday afternoon or evening.
 You will have a choice of multiple car camp trips to choose from for that weekend.
 They range from extremely easy to very difficult, with each leader specializing in a variety of different subject matters such as star gazing, flora, wildlife, Indian, and survival techniques.
 Everyone is encouraged to form carpools and cooking groups and to share gear.